wpaix/taco-php/README.md

 ![alt text](public/assets/img/taco-php.png)

+# TODO next version
+- make it a Class
+- make it work with or without
+    - env file (just load stuff into the construct func)
+    - composer
+    - router, controller, view (not always we want this)
+    - look at nx if in doubt as to how

 # Taco PHP
 - Extremely lightweight and super easy to use
 - Flexible setup.
 Want to change folder structure?
 You can have things your way